 Our article, “The Clear Skin Difference“, does a great job of explaining the roles water and hydration have on the skin.

 It helps protect skin against harsh ingredients.
 Glycerin is often found in pharmaceutical formulas – promoted by doctors to repair dehydration and extreme dryness.
 It keeps the skin soft, supple, and hydrated, which is essential in rebuilding the skin’s protective barrier, which allows the natural oils to nourish and repair the skin.

 Glycerine can fight the effects of topical skin conditions such as psoriasis.

-Glycerine keeps working its magic on your skin, keeping it moisturised and hydrated much longer than other humectants.
+It keeps working its magic on the skin much longer than many other humectants.